muenzaniso/biblegateway-votd/readme.txt

 * Complete rewrite.
 * Added option to select default Bible version/translation.
-* Added option to add versions/translations from BibleGateway.com that are not bundled with the plugin (all English versions available at the time of this release are bundled; however, you can easily add more versions from the options page).
+* Added option to add versions/translations from BibleGateway.com that are not bundled with the plugin (all English translations available at the time of this release are bundled; however, you can easily add more translations from the options page).
 * Added internal documentation for clarity.
 * Added filter for themes or other plugins to modify available translations.
 * Added filter for themes or other plugins to modify the final output for the verse.